ComScore

 • Time Commitment: 10 minutes

-• Why We Love It: ready in <15 minutes, beginner-friendly, make ahead
+• Why I Love It: <30 minutes, beginner-friendly, make ahead

 • Serves: 2 to 4

 That half bag of celery in your crisper drawer isn’t going to cook itself.
-Instead, transform it into this surprising salad that’s equal parts crisp and rich, thanks to a sherry vinaigrette.
+Instead, transform it into this surprising salad that’s equal parts crunchy and rich, thanks to a lip-smackingly tangy sherry vinaigrette.

 • Time Commitment: 45 minutes

-• Why We Love It: make ahead, dairy free, gluten free
+• Why I Love It: make ahead, dairy free, gluten free

 • Serves: 4

-Once you bring pine nut cream to the celebration, you’ll have a standing invitation for every year to come.
-This hearty salad can be served warm or at room temperature if you need to free up the oven.
+Once you bring pine nut cream to the celebration, you’ll have a standing annual invitation.
+This hearty salad can be served warm or at room temperature, so free up the oven if you need to.

 • Time Commitment: 25 minutes

-• Why We Love It: ready in <30 minutes, make ahead, no cook
+• Why I Love It: <30 minutes, make ahead, no cook

 • Serves: 8